sarangsingh29/fossee/README.md

 1. The two required connections (labelled A and B) are added at proper positions.

 2.
-i) Double click the 'Animated Viewer' cell to open a new window which takes the input from the user in a form. ii) Click on 'Save' Button to save the form data on the local storage of the browser. iii) Click on 'See Values' Button to see the last saved form data. iv) Click on 'Close' Button to close the window and return to the initial html page (start.html).
+i) Double click the 'Animated Viewer' cell to open a new frame in the same window which takes the input from the user in a form. ii) Click on 'Save' Button to save the form data on the local storage of the browser. iii) Click on 'See Values' Button to see the last saved form data. iv) Click on 'Close' Button to close the window and return to the initial html page (start.html).

+#NOTE:
+The example code has been extensively used.